ivgivanov/100-days-of-code/log.md

 **Today's Progress:** Implemented REST endpoint that returns vCenter collection object

-**Thoughts:** I want to add some more infe regarding the vCenter Server, currently I have onyl what is part of the AboutInfo vim25 object.
+**Thoughts:** I want to add some more infe regarding the vCenter Server, currently I have only what is part of the AboutInfo vim25 object.

+**Link to work:** ### Private repository

+### Day 91: August 31, 2020

+**Today's Progress:** Added vCenter advanced settings and vCenter extensions to the data collection

+**Thoughts:** I forgot how time consuming is to work with the property collector.
+Still I'm glad I made it work!

 **Link to work:** ### Private repository